ArcBees/dev-site/site/src/main/markdown/gwtp_v2/core/slots/index.md

 If you are adding a ChildPresenter to a slot in CurrentPresenter, use either of these methods:
 1. `addToSlot()`: Will append the presenter to the slot.
-1. `setInSlot()`: Will replace existing presenter(s) in the slot.
+2. `setInSlot()`: Will replace existing presenter(s) in the slot.

-If you are setting CurrentPresenter in ParentPresenter, set the slot in the constructor, like this:
+If you are setting CurrentPresenter in ParentPresenter, set the slot in the constructor by using a `NestedSlot`, like this:

 ```
 @Inject
-HomePagePresenter(
+CurrentPresenter(
         EventBus eventBus,
         MyView view,
         MyProxy proxy) {
-    super(eventBus, view, proxy, ApplicationPresenter.SLOT_CONTENT);
+    super(eventBus, view, proxy, ParentPresenter.SLOT_CONTENT);
 }
 ```